1936 Pittsburgh Panthers football team

 The 1936 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1936 college football season.
 In its 13th season under head coach Jock Sutherland, the team compiled a 8–1–1 record, shut out five of its ten opponents, and outscored all opponents by a total of 214 to 34.
 The team played its home games at Pitt Stadium in Pittsburgh.
-The Panthers won the Rose Bowl and were selected national champion by Boand, Football Research, and Houlgate.
+The Panthers won the Rose Bowl and were selected national champion by the contemporary Boand math system and retroactively years later by the Football Researchers poll and Houlgate math system.

 Schedule

 Preseason

 On March 10, the athletic committee named John Bailey (Dentistry 1937), William Blair (Business Administration 1937) and William Housel (College 1937) varsity football managers for the 1936 season.
 Unfortunately, Mr. Housel, who was voted Outstanding Junior on Campus, died from peritonitis while attending ROTC summer camp at Point Marion, Virginia.
 The Panther nation was also saddened when Peter Aviziensis, a junior substitute tackle, died after being operated on for a brain tumor.

 With the early arrival of suitable weather, Coach Sutherland decided to start his spring training on March 16.
 He encouraged anyone who wanted to play to try out: "Not only do we want those boys who have played football in high school, but we also welcome those who have never played football.
 There are suits for everyone."
 Fifty prospective varsity Panthers attended the drills.
 Coach Sutherland spent two weeks in the hospital with a sore back, but he was ably replaced by assistant coach Bill Kern.
 After two weeks of individual instruction, scrimmages were held on Saturdays pitting the first team versus the second team.
 The first team won four games and the fifth was a scoreless tie.
 On May 9 the session came to end with an Alumni versus Varsity game at the Stadium in conjunction with the Pitt – Penn State track meet.
 The Varsity had no trouble with the Alumni, cruising to a 47–6 victory.
 The Alumni scored first, but the Varsity went ahead 7–6 before halftime.
 The second half was all Varsity, as they totaled 6 touchdowns over the last two periods.
 The Panther varsity track team earlier beat Penn State 70–65.
 The freshman team lost 76–59, but John Woodruff, Pitt freshman, won both the 880-yard dash and the mile.
 He then went on to win the Olympic gold medal on August 4, 1936 in Berlin with a time of 1:52.9.